OCR-tech/project-DataScience/3_Multiclass_Dog_Breed_Classification/README.md

     - Train a model using trained dataset
 4. Model Evaluation
     - Make predictions on validation data using a trained model
-5. Training a big dog model with full data
+5. Training a model with full data
 6. Deployment
     - Make predictions on test dataset and custom images